 |Peer feedback provided||5.0%|

 ADMN 401 does not include a textbook.
 Instead, each of the six course topics includes brief course notes as well as required readings and videos.
 Links to the readings and videos are available in the ADMN 401 Digital Reading Room (DRR).

-Learning materials also include journal articles and readings shared by students as part of their individual research and facilitated discussions.
-Students are expected to conduct individual research on specific areas within each major topic by sourcing articles and readings of good quality from legitimate and relevant sources such as scholarly/peer-reviewed journals and business periodicals.
+As part of the weekly topic discussions, students may be asked to conduct individual research by sourcing articles and readings of good quality from legitimate and relevant sources such as scholarly/peer-reviewed journals and business periodicals.

 In the CAPSTONE Simulation environment, student teams will run a company and compete against other teams in a simulated competitive industry.
 Students must devise and implement strategy by making decisions that impact all the functional business areas.